rebirthmonkey/k8s/pod/README.md

 - networking: all the containers in 1 pod use a unique IP address, communicate with one another using `localhost`
 - scalability: increase or decrease the number of pods

-### Pause Container

 ### Storage
 pod-level storage which will be deleted when pod is destroyed.
 - emptyDir
 - hostPath
+- configMap
 - secret
-- configMap

 ### Network
-- hostPort: launch hostPort network mode, and set new hostPort *spec/ports*
+- hostPort: container level, expose 1 containerPort on the host

       ports:
       - containerPort: 8080
-      - hostPort: 8081
+        hostPort: 8081

-- hostNetwork=true: map all pod's ports to the host
+- hostNetwork: pod level, expose all the containerPorts on the host

+      hostNetwork: true

 ### Health Check